rishabjaincs/HPDF-Task1-ReactNative/README.md

 The git project includes an app develop over react-native that can run over android and ios.
 The App has been developed in term to complete the task 1 for Hasura HPDF.
 The main target of the project is to get familiarize with the environment and How to use it.
-To run the app into the emulator or in your device.
+( NOTE: Drawer have no functional button to open you have to drag right from corner to open ) To run the app into the emulator or in your device.
 Here are some prerequisite:
 1. Installed React-Native
 2. NPM Installed